RheedDalyCo/Dashboard/README.md

-# Rheed
+# RheedDaly & Co
-All my projects are private, please e-mail for projects rheeddaly@gmail.com
+All projects are private, please e-mail for projects rheeddaly@gmail.com